Permissionless-Software-Foundation/minimal-slp-wallet/README.md

 # minimal-slp-wallet

 This is a minimalist Bitcoin Cash (BCH) wallet 'engine' for use with front end web apps.
+It contains all the core functionality needed by a wallet:

+- Create a new BCH wallet
+- Get balances and UTXOs
+- Send and receive BCH
+- Send and receive SLP tokens
+- Transaction history
+- Burn tokens
+- Price BCH in USD

 It is 'token aware' and can work with all SLP tokens.
 It can interface with Web 2 infrastructure like [FullStack.cash](https://fullstack.cash) or with the [PSF Web 3 infrastructure](https://psfoundation.cash/blog/realizing-the-web-3-cash-stack) via the [bch-consumer library](https://www.npmjs.com/package/bch-consumer).

 This target consumers for this library is: